Planned procedures and surgery

 About three days before your procedure or surgery, you will be booked to come in for a Covid-19 test.

-The test is a simple swab of the nose and back of the throat.
+The test is a simple swab of the tonsils, back of the throat and nose.

-When you travel in for your appointment, you should wear a face covering and avoid public transport.
+When you travel for this appointment, you must wear a face covering and try to avoid public transport.

-You must continue to self-isolate after this test until your procedure.
+If you have been asked to self-isolate, you must continue do so after this test until your procedure.

 The day of your hospital procedure or surgery

-On the day of your procedure please follow all the instructions at the top of this page called Before coming to hospital for any appointment.
+On the day of your procedure please follow all the instructions at the top of this page called Before coming to hospital for any appointment - this is very important

 You may be asked to use a particular car park and hospital entrance, so please check your clinic letter for details on where to go when you arrive.

 Please do not go into any other wards or clinical areas other than those you need to visit.
-If you have a chaperone or carer who has also been self-isolating they can accompany you to the clinic.
+If you need to have a carer with you, they should also have been following guidance on preparing for hospital, including self-isolation where required, and you should have discussed with your care team in advance.

 Staying overnight in hospital